Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 Your rights under Sri Lanka’s Shop & Office Employees Act and Wages Board Ordinance

-This guide summarizes the key provisions — so you can better understand how your entitlements are protected under Sri Lankan labour law.
+This guide summarizes the key provisions — so you can understand how your entitlements are protected under Sri Lankan labour law.

 🏢 Who Is Covered